 Whether the driver is driving under dispatch with a loaded trailer, driving with an empty container, or driving without a trailer also impacts the parties that could be involved.

 You should also keep in mind that under the Federal Motor Carrier Safety Regulations, the tractor and the trailer are separate commercial vehicles.

 There are instances where the owner of just the trailer will be liable, but other times only the owner of the tractor itself will be responsible.

 In addition to the driver and the trucking company, those who deal with the truck’s cargo could also be found liable.

-Shippers, loaders, brokers, freight forwarders, and consignees could be responsible if the cargo causes the accident.
+Shippers, loaders, brokers, freight forwarders, and consignees could be responsible if the cargo causes an accident.

-For example, an improperly secured load or a load that is too heavy to transport safely could cause the accident.
+For example, an improperly secured load or a load that is too heavy to transport safely could cause an accident.

 Third-party maintenance and repair companies could also be found liable if the accident was caused by a failure to maintain the commercial truck properly.

 The definition of a car is pretty cut and dry.